-Friday Night: A movie (and picnic) in the park
+Friday night: A movie (and picnic) in the park

 This one is a tradition the world over, but Auckland does have a unique take with Silo Park Cinema.
 As New Zealand’s biggest city, and one nearly surrounded by water, Auckland has a lot of waterfront construction areas.
 The city reclaimed this area and has made use of its distinct characteristics to show outdoor movies.
 Now, it’s outfitted with a grassy lawn area complete with food trucks.
 Bring a blanket and picnic of your own or enjoy local eats at the picnic tables.

-Saturday Morning: Enjoy brioche for breakfast
+Saturday morning: Enjoy brioche for breakfast

 Discover a hidden piece of France in a little neighborhood of Auckland known as Parnell.
 Modeled after the farmers’ markets in France, La Cigale offers everything from patisseries to boucheries amongst the plentiful stalls.
 Enjoy a café au lait with a freshly baked pastry, then peruse the shops for tasty treats or French-inspired Kiwi ware.

-Saturday Afternoon: Have fun in the sun
+Saturday afternoon: Have fun in the sun

-Auckland is teeming with beaches, each with its own appeal, whether that’s the black sand and surf of famous beaches like Piha on the west coast or family friendly beaches like Orewa in North Auckland.
+Auckland is teeming with beaches, each with its own appeal, whether that’s the black sand and surf of famous beaches like Piha on the west coast, or family-friendly beaches like Orewa in North Auckland.
 Some of the local towns offer their own Saturday or Sunday markets, while Takapuna is the name of both the beach and the town with great restaurants and even better shopping.

-Saturday Evening: Visit the local speedway
+Saturday evening: Visit the local speedway

 For a truly local treat, head to one of the speedways — such as the Springs Speedway or the Waikaraka Speedway — for race car action.
-Bring a blanket to cozy up and enjoy concession stand favorites like hot dogs, fries, fried donuts, and ice cream.
+Bring a blanket to cozy up and enjoy concession-stand favorites like hot dogs, fries, fried donuts, and ice cream.
 The roar of the motors will get your blood pumping, and the event is usually over by 10:30, so you can still get plenty of sleep in preparation for an early Sunday morning.

-Sunday Morning: Take a yoga class
+Sunday morning: Take a yoga class

-Sunday Afernoon: Stroll around the market
+Sunday afternoon: Stroll around the market

 No need to change out of your active wear.
 Whether you go before yoga or after, no one will judge you at the Avondale Sunday Market.
 Bring a camera for the sights and a rolling cart for all the goodies you’re going to buy.
 Don’t forget to stop by “the bread man” for a delicious loaf of South American bread filled with fruits and seeds, as well as a croissant.
 Fresh fruits and vegetables are on sale at almost every table, while there are rows of flea market goods on the outskirts of the market.
-Grab a bag of some banana pancakes, which are essentially large, round, banana bread donut holes on steroids.
+Grab a bag of some banana pancakes, which are essentially large, round banana bread donut holes on steroids.

-Sunday Afternoon: Explore the Domain
+Sunday afternoon: Explore the Domain

 As part of the Music in the Parks series organized by the Auckland City Council, enjoy an afternoon of jazz at the pagoda in the Auckland Domain.
 If you’re looking for something more active than laying on a blanket, take a walk through the glorious Wintergardens — two greenhouses with a courtyard, complete with a pond and verdant fernery — or visit the Auckland War Memorial Museum, both of which are also located in the Domain.

-Sunday Night: Stay up for the night market
+Sunday night: Stay up for the night market

 The Auckland Night Markets are based on the Asian night market model, with stalls filled with every type of food conceivable and lots of cheap goods to paw through.
 Stop to have your shoes shined by an old man from New Orleans, watch the Asian Michael Jackson perform his dance moves, and enjoy some food on a stick while listening to the plethora of languages being spoken around you.
 Breathe in the scents of kimchi rice, Louisiana ribs, and Spanish paella, while enjoying 20 dumplings for just $5.